-- 6.2.3 Deposits can vary according to the credit-worthiness or legal category of the applicant subject to paragraph 5.3. - 6.2.4 The municipality will not pay any interest on deposits. - 6.2.5 On the termination of the agreement the amount of the deposit less any outstanding amount due to the municipality will be refunded to the consumer.
+- 5.2.1 Security deposits either in cash or bank guarantee to the municipality will be taken, and may vary according to the risk payment history.
+A minimum deposit of the equivalent of two months average consumption will be taken plus sewerage and refuse charges minimum deposits as disclosed on the tariff book. - 5.2.2 Deposits can be increased by the municipality at any time at the sole discretion of the municipality to a maximum of two and a half months consumption, subject to 30 days' notice being given. - 5.2.3 Deposits can vary according to the credit-worthiness or legal category of the applicant subject to paragraph 5.3. - 5.2.4 The municipality will not pay any interest on deposits. - 5.2.5 On the termination of the agreement the amount of the deposit less any outstanding amount due to the municipality will be refunded to the consumer.

-6.3 Right of access to premises
+5.3 Right of access to premises

-- 6.3.1 The owner and or occupier of premises must give an authorized representative of the municipality access at all reasonable hours to the premises in order to read, inspect, install or repair any meter or service connection for reticulation, or to disconnect, stop or restrict, or reconnect, the provision of any service1. - 6.3.2 The owner accepts the cost of relocating a meter if satisfactory access is not possible. - 6.3.3 If a person contravenes 4.6.1 the municipality or its authorized agent may: - a) By written notice require such person to restore access at his/her own expense within a specified period. - b) If it is the opinion that the situation is a matter of urgency, without prior notice restore access and recover the cost from such person.
+- 5.3.1 The owner and or occupier of premises must give an authorized representative of the municipality access at all reasonable hours to the premises in order to read, inspect, install or repair any meter or service connection for reticulation, or to disconnect, stop or restrict, or reconnect, the provision of any service1. - 5.3.2 The owner accepts the cost of relocating a meter if satisfactory access is not possible. - 5.3.3 If a person contravenes 4.6.1 the municipality or its authorized agent may: - a) By written notice require such person to restore access at his/her own expense within a specified period. - b) If it is the opinion that the situation is a matter of urgency, without prior notice restore access and recover the cost from such person.

-6.4 Business who tender to the Municipality
+5.4 Business who tender to the Municipality

-- 6.4.1 The Supply Chain Procurement Policy and Tender Conditions include the following: - i.
+- 5.4.1 The Supply Chain Procurement Policy and Tender Conditions include the following: - i.
 When inviting tenders for the provision of services or delivery of goods, potential contractors may submit tenders subject to a condition that consideration and evaluation thereof will necessitate that the tenderer obtain from the municipality a certificate stating that all relevant municipal accounts owing by the tenderer or its directors, owners or partners have been paid or that suitable arrangements (which include the right to set off in the event of non-compliance) have been made for payment of any arrears. - ii.
-A municipal account to mean any municipal service charge, tax or other fees, fines and penalties, due in terms of a contract or approved tariff or rate, which is outstanding after the due date normally appearing on the consolidated account or overdue in terms of the contract or any other due date that has passed. - iii.
-Tender conditions contain a condition allowing the municipality to deduct money owing to the municipality from contract payments in terms of a reasonable arrangement with the debtor.
+A municipal account to mean any municipal service charge, tax or other fees, fines and penalties, due in terms of a contract or approved tariff or rate, which is outstanding after the due date normally appearing on the consolidated account or overdue in terms of the contract or any other due date that has passed. iii.
+Tender conditions contain a condition allowing the municipality to deduct money owing to the municipality from contract payments in terms of a reasonable arrangement with the debtor

-6.5 DEVELOPERS
+5.5 DEVELOPERS